thefuriousengineer/Independent-Evaluation/README.md

 2. Evaluation Session One Script: the script used in the first session's tutorial (ensuring each respondent received the same instructions)
 3. Session One Handout: the handout given to each respondent following completion of each tutorial
 4. AY8697_EQs_Session One: the completed evaluations from anonymised respondent AY8697
+5. AY8697_SessionOne_Model: the completed model from nonymised respondent AY8697 following Session One tutorial
-5. SH27236_EQs_Session One: the completed evaluations from anonymised respondent SH27236
+6. SH27236_EQs_Session One: the completed evaluations from anonymised respondent SH27236
+7. SH27236_SessionOne_Model: the completed model from anonymised respondent SH27236 following Session One tutorial
-6. HH75783_EQs_Session One: the completed evaluations from anonymised respondent HH75783
+8. HH75783_EQs_Session One: the completed evaluations from anonymised respondent HH75783
+9. HH75783_SessionOne_Model: the completed evaluations from anonymised respondent HH75783 following Session One tutorial

 **SESSION TWO**